 • Collaboration with U.S. and international colleagues to promote mutual understanding.

 • Rigorous professional development so teachers return to their schools as catalysts for global engagement.

 • International field experience and curriculum development focused on global competency, technology integration, and cross cultural communication.

-Since 2011, nearly 300 TGC Fellows from 45 states and the District of Columbia have participated in innovative global education.
+Since 2011, over 450 US teachers from 48 states and the District of Columbia have participated in innovative global education.

 Catalysts for Change: TGC alumni, on average, teach approximately 125 lessons per year with global perspective.

 Leaders in Global Education: 2/3 of TGC alumni engage with globalizing U.S. education at the school, district, state, or national level.